dastra/YiiRedis/README.md

 </pre>

 Now either:
-a) Download the redis.zip file and extract it into the "packages" directory or
-b) in your Yii application root:
+1 Download the redis.zip file and extract it into the "packages" directory or 2 in your Yii application root:
 <pre>
 git submodule add https://github.com/dastra/YiiRedis src/protected/packages/redis
 cd src/protected/packages/redis